kimgamerTV/bSearch/README.md

 # SEARCH_EN.PY
 For search match word in file.txt

-Set the folder paths you want to search in First
+Set the folder paths you want to search in First.

-Edit it with notepad
+Edit it with notepad.